lngng/moDSTogether/README.md

 ### (1) Scenario section needs you!
 (2) Think your project/discord/group could be featured meaningfully, contribute, or constitute a resource and be acknowledged fully?
 Reach out!
-Don't wait, im keeping busy and not looking to spam anyone.
+Don't wait, im keeping busy, not looking to spam anyone, and I'd like your permission.
 (3) use raposo.ryan@gmail.com OR use issues :)

 <p align="center">